Peter Gordon (chef): Career

-In 2001, he set up The Providores and Tapa Room Restaurant on Marylebone High Street with his current business partner Michael McGrath and two other partners.
-McGrath and Gordon are now sole owners of the business, which celebrated its 15th birthday in August 2016.
+In 2001, he set up The Providores and Tapa Room Restaurant on Marylebone High Street with then life-partner Michael McGrath and two other partners.
+The Providores closed in July 2019 after 18 years.

 In 2004, he set up the "dine by Peter Gordon" restaurant in the SKYCITY Grand Hotel in Auckland followed soon by the Bellota tapas bar in 2006.
 In July 2013, dine by Peter Gordon was closed to make way for the fourth iteration of "The Sugar Club" in the SKYCITY Hotel in Auckland, at the top of the SKY Tower.

 Gordon is also a co-founder of artisan doughnut company Crosstown Doughnuts, which launched in London in April 2014.

 He has appeared on British television, on programmes such as Saturday Kitchen, Sunday Brunch and Nigel Slater and Jamie Oliver's Channel 4 food series, as well as being a guest judge on MasterChef New Zealand.
 Most recently, he presented and was the executive producer of Native Kitchen (TV3 and Māori Television in NZ), a 10-part TV series in which he mentored a group of aspiring, young Māori chefs through a 10-day culinary boot camp.
 Peter has written eight books and contributed to a dozen others.
 His latest book, SAVOUR: Salads for all Seasons, was published in April 2016 by Jacqui Small.

 On 11 December 2016, Gordon presented the "Food Hour: Southern China" episode on the U.S. series Globe Trekker, a travel and adventure programme which aims to offer exotic locales, peoples, foods, traditions, and customs.
 Globe Trekker airs on the American non-profit, viewer-supported TV network PBS.
 The episode centered on the cuisine of southern China's Guangdong and very large provincial capital city of Guangzhou, formerly known as Canton, which gave the world its beloved Cantonese cuisine.

 In 1999, Gordon was the first to receive the New Zealander of the Year award from the New Zealand Society in London.
 In the 2009 New Year Honours Gordon was appointed an Officer of the New Zealand Order of Merit for services to the food industry.

+In 2019, Gordon won Supreme Winner at the KEA World Class New Zealand Awards.

+In 2020, after returning to Auckland, New Zealand permanently, Peter, along with his life and business partner Alastair Carruthers, opened Homeland, a restaurant and cooking school focusing on supporting New Zealand and Pacific producers and local communities.
+It closed in 2024.

-Gordon was co-judge of Season 4 (2022) of "The Great Kiwi Bake Off".
+Gordon was co-judge of Season 4 (2022) of The Great Kiwi Bake Off.